-Physician and hospital benefits: Most of the cost is met from federal, provincial, and territorial general revenues.
+Physician and hospital benefits: The total cost is met through federal, provincial, and territorial general revenues, except in provinces in which premiums are paid.
 Federal government makes contributions to provinces and territories through block transfers, part of which are conditional on provinces and territories meeting federal program requirements as set out in the Canada Health Act.

-Cash sickness and maternity benefits: The insured must have at least 600 hours of covered employment in the previous 52 weeks or since the last claim.
-In Quebec, eligibility for maternity benefits is based on having at least C\$2,000 of insured income in the previous 52 weeks and having ceased work or reduced work by at least 40%.
+Cash sickness, maternity and parental benefits: The

+insured must have at least 600 hours of covered employment in the previous 52 weeks or since the last claim; for maternity benefits in Quebec, at least C\$2,000 of insured income in the previous 52 weeks and have ceased work or reduced work by at least 40%.